SniperScript/Artifact/README.md

 ### Prerequisites
 * Flutter SDK (stable channel) installed on your system.
 * Android Studio or Xcode for compilation.
-* A registered Spotify Developer App (for Zenspace Spotify integration).

 ### Build Instructions